 Click here to read more about which items you should be packing in an emergency first period kit.

 Once the first period has come and gone, you may want to consider teaching your child about tracking so they can be prepared for their next period...and the next...and the next..
 This may remove any future stress about surprise leaks at school.
-You can download a period tracking app or go old school and download the Kt printable period tracker, or track your period using a calendar.
+You can download a period tracking app, download the Kt printable period tracker, or track your period using a calendar.
 It’s important to remember that the first few years of your child’s period can be seemingly random and irregular at the beginning, so surprises might still come around.
 Wearing period underwear can help prevent surprise leaks, especially before their cycle is regulated.

-If you’re a menstruating parent, do you remember your experience?
-If you have a funny personal anecdote to share, go ahead and do so.
-Sharing your experiences will remind them that they’re not alone in any way.
-Reassure your child that what is happening is totally normal and all menstruating teens go through it.
+If you’re a menstruating parent, do you remember your first period?
+Sharing this memory with your child may remind them that they’re not alone, and periods are a completely normal and natural occurrence.
 Remember, it’s all about creating a safe and comfortable environment for your child to learn.